10 Best Dumbbell Back Exercises To Build Mass and Strength

 The dumbbell shrug exercise is another great exercise for your dumbbell back workout, it is one of the best exercises to build bigger, stronger trapezius, upper back, and neck muscles.

 This exercise can make your traps bigger, which is helpful when doing back poses.
-Being a stubborn muscle group for many, traps can be trained with a fairly high frequency during the week.
+Traps are a stubborn muscle group for many so that you can train them fairly frequently during the week.

 Dumbbell Shrug